dylan-lang/opendylan/README.rst

     "code" directory.
 If you downloaded the MPS kit from Ravenbrook this would be, for example, "--with-mps=/path/to/mps-kit-1.106.2".

-[2] Ubuntu note: In Ubuntu 6.06 I had to install the XML::Parser module via
+[2] Ubuntu note: In Ubuntu 6.06 I (cgay) had to install the XML::Parser module via
     "cpan -i XML::Parser", which blew up because expat.h was not found, so first "sudo apt-get install libexpat-dev".  --cgay 20061104